eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Which:

-* Deploys just a Keycloak service into the `keycloak-0001 `namespace.
+- Deploys just a Keycloak service into the `keycloak-0001 `namespace.
-* Creates an initial Keycloak administrator user called `admin` with password `passw0rd`.
+- Creates an initial Keycloak administrator user called `admin` with password `passw0rd`.
-* Uses the ingress domain appropriate to the deployment environment.
+- Uses the ingress domain appropriate to the deployment environment.

-On running the command you see the following example output:
+Running the command, you see the following example output:

 ```
 INFO[0000] Checking namespace codewind-0001 exists